Balvaird Castle - Hilltop Lookout

 The castle comprises a very large L-plan tower house with three stories and an attic.
 The entrance is a single door in the stair tower in the center.
 A corbelled parapet surrounds the top of the main block.
 Above the stair tower, at the head of the main staircase on the roof level, is a walkway around the main block.
 It has a two-storey, crow-step gabled watch room or look out tower with its own parapet.

-The ground floor was meant for the castle services such as the kitchen and also has a pit prison within the thickness of the wall.
+The ground floor was meant for the castle services such as the kitchen and also has a pit prison within the wall.
 The rest of the accommodation is built in an interesting stepped plan that has the larger rooms in the main block connected with the smaller rooms in the wing.
 The main staircase was in a stair tower between the two.